esp-rs/rust-build/README.md

 docker run -it espressif/idf-rust-examples
 ```

-Then follow instructions displayed on the screen.
+If you are using the `idf-rust-examples` image, instructions will be displayed on the screen.